danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 $b_{n}$: Coefficient
 $x_{n}$: Explanatory variables

-*Model pre-build*: Since the model can take in multiple variables, there may be some redundant variables that has not much effect on formulating the model.
-These are the methods that used to build a multiple linear regression model:
+*Variable selection*: Since the model can take in multiple variables, we should select only those variables or predictors which are necessary.
+These are the methods that for variable selection:
 - All-in: Take all the variables into the model.
 Only do this when you have the prior knowledge or when you are forced to
-- Backward Elimination:
+- Backward Elimination: BE re

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDQ0OTgyMDQsLTIwOTQ0NTYwMDAsLT
+eyJoaXN0b3J5IjpbMTY4NDI1NDQsLTE0MDQ0OTgyMDQsLTIwOT
-EyMjUyODY0MDAsLTE2Mjk4Mzc1NjEsMjIxMDEyMTYxLDEwNDg5
+Q0NTYwMDAsLTEyMjUyODY0MDAsLTE2Mjk4Mzc1NjEsMjIxMDEy
-NDc0MzgsMjg1NTg5Nzg3LC0yMTE5NDMzNTA0LC0zMDAzNDU1OT
+MTYxLDEwNDg5NDc0MzgsMjg1NTg5Nzg3LC0yMTE5NDMzNTA0LC
-QsMTc4MjA0NDk5MCw1MjcwMTA1NjQsMzM1MDk5ODgyLDIxMzY0
+0zMDAzNDU1OTQsMTc4MjA0NDk5MCw1MjcwMTA1NjQsMzM1MDk5
-Mzc3MywtOTAxOTQ0MDI0LDcyODEwNTgwNiwtMTU5ODQzMDc3OS
+ODgyLDIxMzY0Mzc3MywtOTAxOTQ0MDI0LDcyODEwNTgwNiwtMT
-wyMDk0MzM1OTQ0LDQzMzgyMDk5NCwxODM5MzQ5Nzk1LDE3Mjc5
+U5ODQzMDc3OSwyMDk0MzM1OTQ0LDQzMzgyMDk5NCwxODM5MzQ5
-MTE4MTJdfQ==
+Nzk1XX0=
 -->